top of page

 If your child's picky eating significantly impacts their health or quality of life, it may be worth seeking guidance from a pediatric feeding specialist or an occupational therapist who specializes in sensory processing issues.
 These experts can provide personalized strategies and support to help your child overcome their food challenges.

-Conclusion: Supporting Our Picky Eaters
+Conclusion: Supporting Your Picky Eater

-A picture of the Build a Better Eater book by Patty Canton
+Build a Better Eater book

 Want to learn more about picky eating and sensory processing?
 Get the feeding coach-written short guidebook Build A Better Eater for tips to transform your picky eater into a brave taster of new foods!